 Amish people with their groups of New Order Amish, Old Order Amish, and Old beachy Amish with old order Mennonites speak Pennsylvania Dutch.
 Though, Old Order Amish use two different Alemannic dialects in Adams and Allen counties of Indiana.

 As of 2021 around 350,000 Old Order Amish live in the United States and about 6,000 live in Canada.
 This is a population that is growing rapidly.

 Pennsylvania Dutch which is also referred to as Pennsylvania German in literature.
-It is a variety of West Central German which Old Order Amish speak and Old Order Mennonites too.
+It is a variety of West Central German an Amish language which Old Order Amish speak and Old Order Mennonites too.
 A lot of other descendants of German immigrants in the United States and Canada also speak it.

-According to the survey, there are more than 300,000 native speakers of Pennysylvania Dutch in the United States and Canada.
+According to the survey, there are more than 300,000 native speakers of Pennsylvania Dutch in the United States and Canada.